 \subsubsection{Translation Equivariant Visual Atention}

-Since convolutions as well as popular pooling operations\footnote{In fact, conventional pooling operations (e.g., max, average) can be written as combinations of convolutions and pointwise non-linearities, which are translation equivariant, as well.} are translation equivariant, the visual attention approaches outlined in Sec. \ref{sec:visual_att} are translation equivariant as well.
-One particular case worth emphasising is that of SE-Nets.
+Since convolutions as well as popular pooling operations are translation equivariant, the visual attention approaches outlined in Sec. \ref{sec:visual_att} are translation equivariant as well.\footnote{In fact, conventional pooling operations (e.g., max, average) can be written as combinations of convolutions and pointwise non-linearities, which are translation equivariant, as well.} One particular case worth emphasising is that of SE-Nets.
 Here, a fully-connected network $\varphi^{\mathcal{C}}$, a non-translation equivariant map, is used to generate the channel attention coefficients $\alpha^{\mathcal{C}}$.
 However, $\varphi^{\mathcal{C}}$ \textit{is} indeed translation equivariant.
 Recall that $\varphi^{\mathcal{C}}$ receives $s^{\mathcal{C}}$ as input, a signal obtained via global average pooling (a convolution-like operation).
-Resultantly, $s^{\mathcal{C}}$ can be interpreted as a $\mathbb{R}^{N_{\tilde{c}} \times 1 \times 1}$ tensor and hence, applying a fully connected layer to $s^{\mathcal{C}}$ equals a pointwise convolution between $s^{\mathcal{C}}$ and a filter $\psi_{\text{fully}}\in \mathbb{R}^{N_o \times N_{\tilde{c}} \times 1 \times 1}$ with $N_o$ output channels\footnote{This resembles a depth-wise separable convolution \cite{chollet2017xception} with the first convolution given by global average pooling.}.
+Resultantly, $s^{\mathcal{C}}$ can be interpreted as a $\mathbb{R}^{N_{\tilde{c}} \times 1 \times 1}$ tensor and hence, applying a fully connected layer to $s^{\mathcal{C}}$ equals a pointwise convolution between $s^{\mathcal{C}}$ and a filter $\psi_{\text{fully}}\in \mathbb{R}^{N_o \times N_{\tilde{c}} \times 1 \times 1}$ with $N_o$ output channels.\footnote{This resembles a depth-wise separable convolution \cite{chollet2017xception} with the first convolution given by global average pooling.}